DARUKA MAHADEVAN, MD, PHD - DIRECTOR, early PHASE clinical trials PROGRAM

 Kelly Myrdal, PharmD, is a Clinical Pharmacist at Banner University Medical Center and is the lead pharmacist for the Investigational Drug Service (IDS) at The University of Arizona Cancer Center.
 The IDS is responsible for the development and implementation of policies and procedures for the management of investigational agents.
 Kelly is a graduate of the University of Arizona College of Pharmacy and has been with the Investigational Drug Service since its formation.

-LISA DAVIS, PHARMD, BCPS, BCOP - INVESTIGATIONAL PHARMACIST, PHASE I PROGRAM
+LISA DAVIS, PHARMD, BCPS, BCOP - INVESTIGATIONAL PHARMACIST, early phase clinical trials PROGRAM

-DIANE RENSVOLD, RN - PHASE I RESEARCH NURSE
+DIANE RENSVOLD, RN - early phase clinical trials program RESEARCH NURSE

-Diane Rensvold, RN, is the UACC Phase I Research Nurse.
+Diane Rensvold, RN, is the UACC Early Phase Clinical Trials Program Research Nurse.
 Diane has 20 years of clinical research experience, specializing in Phase 1 clinical trials, both liquid and solid tumors.
 Diane was an adult critical care nurse prior to embarking on a career in clinical research.
 She started her research career in the Department of Neurology at the University of Arizona, specializing in acute stroke clinical trials.
 She has been at the University of Arizona Cancer Center since 2003.
-Her primary role is to provide dedicated nursing support, including toxicity assessment and collaborative clinical management to all Phase 1 patients.
-Her primary goal is to successfully navigate patients through Phase 1 clinical trials by providing experienced quality care, education, assessment and clinical support.
+Her primary role is to provide dedicated nursing support, including toxicity assessment and collaborative clinical management to all Early Phase patients.
+Her primary goal is to successfully navigate patients through Early Phase clinical trials by providing experienced quality care, education, assessment and clinical support.

-LORA MACIAS - SENIOR COORDINATOR, PHASE I PROGRAM
+LORA MACIAS - SENIOR COORDINATOR, early phase clinical trials PROGRAM

-CRYSTAL PLACENCIA, BS, CCRC - SENIOR CLINICAL RESEARCH COORDINATOR, PHASE I PROGRAM
+CRYSTAL PLACENCIA, BS, CCRC - SENIOR CLINICAL RESEARCH COORDINATOR, early phase clinical trials PROGRAM

 Crystal’s education background includes a Bachelor’s of Science in Business Management and certification as a Clinical Research Coordinator(CCRC).
 She has worked at the University of Arizona Cancer Center as Clinical Research Coordinator since January of 2015.
 Prior to working in oncology, she was a Clinical Research Coordinator in orthopedics for approximately 7 years.
 “I look forward to the future that our Phase 1 Program will bring to cancer treatment.”